lihangalex/geofeaturekit/SECURITY.md

 # Reporting and Fixing Security Issues

-Please do not open GitHub issues or pull requests - this makes the problem immediately visible to everyone, including malicious actors.

 For security issues in GeoFeatureKit, please reach out directly at **lihangalex@pm.me** as opening issues or pull requests may expose vulnerabilities to potential attackers.